 Ideally the, you might want to be able to throw off your mask and still push yourself.

 That would be next level self-mastery my friends.

-The Mask of Masculinity brings about an awesome psychology analysis of men in a simple and highly practical format.
+The Mask of Masculinity provides a very, very good practical psychology analysis of men in a format that is simple and understandable to everyone.